 3. Don’t shop on Istiklal.

 Continuing with Istiklal, here comes my next tip: don’t shop there.
 I have to admit, I am guilty of this one.
 There are many shops on Istiklal, especially lots of not-so-expensive European brands as Mango, Bershka, H&M, and local Turkish ones, and it is difficult not to fall to the temptation of buying a fancy dress or a T-shirt.
 But people who travel to Istanbul frequently advise to go to big shopping centers, which are not touristic, and the prices are lower.

 4. Don’t buy apple tea.

 I am one of those people who loves tea: waiters in Istanbul ask me if I am Russian when I order it 🙂 After hearing so much about the Turkish apple tea, I decided to try it.
-Well, no offence to apple tea lovers, but it is far from being the best beverage I have ever had, and that powder the tea is made of looks totally artificial.
+Well, no offence to apple tea lovers, but it is far from being the best beverage I have ever had.
+And that powder the tea is made of looks totally artificial.
 Better buy authentic Turkish tea: I think Çaykur is the most popular one of them.